 As perturbing as it is, basement flooding is something that will jolt you out of your comfort one.
 Burst pipes that run through the basement walls, torrential rains, and subsurface water are the major culprits.
 Whatever the cause, the aftermath should make you rethink how you approach basement waterproofing, particularly the use of dehumidifiers.

-And speaking of dehumidifiers, are they useful in flooded basements in Toledo, OH?
+And speaking of dehumidifiers, are they useful in flooded basements in Cleveland, OH?
 You may not see the sense of using them when your primary concern is to eject water.
 Wait till humidity levels go through the roof, and you’ll appreciate the role these devices play.

 Ejecting water from the basement

 When the basement floods, the first thing you should do is remove the water.
 A wet vac and sump pump will come to the rescue here.
 You can buy or rent them.
 If the water levels are higher than five feet, it’s best to call a professional.